sheldonsebastian/Final-Project-Group5/README.md

 To intrepret and visualize the CNN based on occlusion experiment

 Order to run the files:
-1. Data Download Scripts
+1. Download Dataset from Kaggle: https://www.kaggle.com/sheldonsebastian/maskednet-flicker-faces
-2. DataProcessing.py
-3. MaskDetector_Final.py
+2. Run MaskDetector_Final.py to create Model
-4. Inference.py
+3. Inference.py
-5. OcclusionExperiment.py
+4. OcclusionExperiment.py